From Fisherman to Nature Conservation Advocate

 Mr. Daeng could see that it would be a disaster for his family, friends, and the entire village if such activities would continue.
 He was elected village headman, and became determined to protect his village.
 Over the course of 20 years, he has gradually convinced his fellow villagers to regenerate the mangrove forest.
 While the majority of the area of his village is once again protected by a mangrove belt, Mr. Daeng feels that his efforts are insufficient and the message of nature conservation has to be promoted to all Thai people.

 A strong storm can destroy young mangrove trees, so the villagers maintain a mangrove nursery and re-plant when necessary.
 But more importantly, the nursery provides seedlings as part of an environmental education program.
 Mr. Daeng has gradually spread his message and government agencies and schools organize trips to visit the mangroves including getting down and dirty to plant new mangrove seedlings.

-Mr. Daeng now has a plan to upgrade his education program and establish an education center where people can have facilities for sitting and reading nature-themed reference books or simply relaxing and enjoying the natural scenery.
-Mr. Daeng might know just about everything regarding the natural resources of his environment, but he has requested assistance on how to transfer his knowledge to the wider public.
-He needs technical assistance to establish his nature school, e.g. tangible items to display and ways to display educational materials.
+Mr. Daeng is currently upgrading his education program and is establishing an education center where people can have facilities for sitting and reading nature-themed reference books or simply relaxing and enjoying the natural scenery.
+Mr. Daeng might know just about everything regarding the natural resources of his environment, requested assistance on how to transfer his knowledge to the wider public.

-Thus, 3C is helping to build an open-air structure replete with posters and various other educational materials for all ages.
-Visitors will then be able to learn from Mr. Daeng’s lectures on the importance of mangroves and nature conservation, as well as browse through reference materials to learn more about environmental science.
+Thus, 3C helped to build an open-air structure replete with posters and various other educational materials for all ages.
+Visitors are be able to learn from Mr. Daeng’s lectures on the importance of mangroves and nature conservation, as well as browse through reference materials to learn more about environmental science.

 Photos: Top-Village Headman Daeng showing a mangrove seedling that will be planted.
 Bottom-Map of location.